 AVI SHILON: Avi Shilon's riveting best-selling book Menachem Begin: 1913-1992 is the most comprehensive and thorough, revelatory biography of one the most important figures in Israeli history.
 It is a beautifully documented book of Menachem Begin’s remarkable life and explains his complex character and shedding new light on Begin's lasting impact on Israeli politics and society.
 Published by Yale University Press in October 2012.
 Finalist: National Jewish Book Award 2012.
 Ben Gurion: Epilogue, also a bestseller in Israel, published by Oved Publishers.
 Sold to Rowman and Littlefield in the US publication March 2016.
 Avi Shilon is an independent Israeli journalist and writer.

 GAYLE PRUITT: Gayle Pruitt's fun, easy and healthy recipe book, The Dog-Gone Good Cookbook:For Dogs and Humans, is full of tasty natural recipes for humans and their canine kids to enjoy together.
 Pruitt has been a nutritionist and chef for fifteen years and currently produces "Health by Nature," a national syndicated health radio show.
 Her book contains 100 delicious balanced recipes which are gluten, corn, and soy free and are enhanced by humorous photography by award-winning photographer Joe Grisham and art director/designer Janet Healey.
 Sold to St. Martins Press and published February 2013.
-The second book The Dog-Gone Good Cuisine also sold to St. Martins Press and was published to high acclaim January 2014.
+The second book The Dog-Gone Good Cuisine also sold to St. Martins Press and published January 2014.
+Currently signed her reality show.

 ANN MARGARET CARROZZA Ann Margaret is a pre-eminently rated attorney and a sought after expert on issues ranging from celebrity wills, prenups and divorce, to general wealth and legal issues.
 She has appeared on Good Morning America, CNN, Fox, Access Hollywood, Good Morning Britain, and CNN International.
 Her latest book, Love and Money: Protecting Yourself from Angry Exes, Conartists, Wacky Relatives and Inner Demons, will help individuals and couples better plan their estates, protect their assets and develop a rational, caring plan for how to enjoy and share their lives and resources.
 Sold to Skyhorse Publishing for publication December 2016.
-Appearing many times on the Dr. Phil show, we are currently signing her with Studio City Productions as the legal expert in a new reality show.
+Appeared many times on the Dr. Phil show, signed her Studio City Productions as the legal expert in a new reality show.

 AMIR AHMAD NASR: My Islam: A Love Story of How Fundamentalism Stole My Mind, Broke My Heart, and Blogging Fed My Mystic Soul is the story of one man’s troubled relationship with his religion - from arranged marriage to unexpected love, to infidelity and then to the brink of irreconcilability and back.
 Amir Ahmad was born in war-ravaged Sudan and raised in Qatar where he was taught in school in his neighborhood mosque that Islam was the one true faith, Jews and secularism were the sources of countless evils, Western women were generally immoral and promiscuous, and doubts about any of this were the voice of the devil.
 Amir's blog, "The Sudanese Thinker," had following of one million and has won the World Blog Award for two years.
 His memoir, Islam: A Love Story, sold to St. Martins Press and published June 2013 to rave reviews.
 Hungarian translation published by Atlantic Press Kiado in July 2014.
 German rights also sold.